adamrunner/adamrunner.github.io/_drafts/bulk-importing-data-elastic-search.md

 ### Success!

 Well we got our data into ElasticSearch, now we just need to figure out what to do with it from there.
-Check back for another post in this series where we figure out _how_ to do things with the data.
+Check back for another post where we figure out _how_ to do things with the data.